College of Nursing Self-Guided Tour

 -

-The spacious three-story atrium welcomes you with open arms, offering a perfect spot for studying, socializing and working together.
-Inside, you’ll find a tranquil atmosphere enhanced by a fountain, a cozy fireplace and lush trees and plants, bringing the beauty of nature indoors.
+The spacious three-story atrium welcomes you with open arms, offering a perfect spot for studying, socializing and collaborating.
+Inside, you’ll find a tranquil atmosphere enhanced by a fountain, a cozy fireplace and lush greenery, bringing the beauty of nature indoors.

 -

-The innovation studio is a unique maker space open to all students, faculty and staff, which houses an array of prototyping tools, including 3D printers, laser cutters and various hand tools.
-It exists to foster interprofessional collaboration in creating healthcare solutions.
+A unique maker space open to all students, faculty and staff, housing an array of prototyping tools, including 3D printers, laser cutters and hand tools.
+It fosters interprofessional collaboration in creating healthcare solutions.

 - 3. VR/XR Lab (Newton 220)